bprzybylski/IB-CS-GeS/content/general-information/grade-boundaries/_index.md

 # Grade boundaries

-{{< hint info >}}
-**Fun fact**
-The boundaries for each of the subjects are different.
-For example, these are the lower boundaries for the grade of 7 during the May 2019 session:
+The boundaries for each of the subjects change every year.
+These are the example grade 7 boundaries for the May 2019 session:

 | Subject          | SL | HL |
 | ---------------- | -- | -- |